ecmwf-training/c3s-training/intro.md

 ## New tutorials

 We have a set of new tutorials waiting and ready to be explored.

-:::::{container}
+::::{container}
-::::{grid} 1 3 3 3
+::: {grid} 1 3 3 3
 :gutter: 2

-:::{grid-item-card} A hands-on notebook exploring precipitation using the GIRAFE dataset <br> (Tutorial)
+::: {grid-item-card} A hands-on notebook exploring precipitation using the GIRAFE dataset <br> (Tutorial)
 :margin: 3 0 0 0
 :link: https://github.com/ecmwf-training/c3s-training-submodule-sat-obs-atmos-physics/blob/main/precipitation-girafe.ipynb
 :link-type: url